MoAKgit/Iranian-Car-Licence-Plate-Detection/README.md

 from roboflow import Roboflow rf = Roboflow(api_key="ge04UulX2BqHjBuPZwfV") project = rf.workspace("platedetection-jgwnf").project("plate_detection-6e2ul") dataset = project.version(1).download("yolov7")

-To download the dataset, you need to first install roboflow in your envirenment.
+To download the dataset, you need to first install roboflow in your environment.

-After exporting the images and annotations, I finetuned the yolo-v7 using the command bellow:
+After exporting the images and annotations, I finetuned the yolo-v7 using the command below:

-Notice that yolo-v7 should be clone from the Github:
+Notice that yolo-v7 should be cloned from github:

-and also the pretrained weights are available from the link below:
+and also the pre-trained weights are available from the link below:
 #######################################################################
 stage2: